-A deductible is the amount that you must first pay out of your own pocket for health care before Medicare insurance coverage kicks in.
+A deductible is an amount that you must first pay out of your own pocket for health care before Medicare insurance coverage kicks in.
 The annual deductible for all Medicare Part B beneficiaries is $198 in 2020, an increase of $13 from the annual deductible of $185 in 2019.

-Whether it is applied to visits to your doctors office, remote chronic care management or prescription coverage, the deductible must be paid before Medicare begins to cover your healthcare costs.
+Whether it is applied to visits to your doctor’s office, remote chronic care management or prescription coverage, the deductible must be paid before Medicare begins to cover your healthcare costs.

 You may pay higher than average out-of-pocket costs for your regular healthcare expenses until you meet your Medicare deductible.
 For most people, this impacts the first few months of the year.